Frequently Asked Questions

 For more information about Small Claims Court contact the Small Claims Court Office.
 A list of court locations can be found here:

-If your claim is for more than $15,000, it will proceed as a civil claim in the Court of Queen’s Bench.
-These proceedings are governed by the Court of Queen’s Bench Rules.
+If your claim is for more than $15,000, it will proceed as a civil claim in the Court of King’s Bench.
+These proceedings are governed by the Court of King’s Bench Rules.

 Because civil claims have more complicated procedural rules and may involve more complex legal issues than small claims, it is recommended that you consult with a lawyer.
 If you need help finding a lawyer, please contact the Law Phone-In and Lawyer Referral Program at (204) 943-2305, or 1-800-262-8800 (outside Winnipeg).